 Robustness training can take many forms.
 This may look like data augmentation, adversarial training \cite{madry2017towards}, large-scale pretraining with datasets attempting to capture diversity \cite{fang2022data}, and a mixture of all methods.
 Adversarial training offers the most well-studied empirical defense to adversarial attacks \cite{madry2017towards}.
-This method involves including attacked examples during training with the goal of classifying attacked examples correctly, $f(x + \delta) = y$ despite the adversaries' optimization of $f(x + \delta) \neq y$.
-The method for finding such a $\delta$ has varied, with many proposals for faster and more efficient methods \cite{pintor2021fast, dong2017discovering}.
+This method involves including attacked examples during training with the goal of classifying attacked examples correctly, $f(x + \delta) = y$ , despite the adversaries' optimization of $f(x + \delta) \neq y$.
+The method for finding such a $\delta$ has varied, with many proposals for faster and more efficient methods \cite{dong2017discovering}.

-Due to the smaller scale of our experiment, we choose to use a strong attack during training of projected gradient descent (PGD) \cite{madry2017towards}.
+We choose to use a strong iterative attack during training, projected gradient descent (PGD) \cite{madry2017towards}.
 It has been shown that most methods attempt to approximate this optimization \cite{gao2022limitations}.
 Learning stability is critical in the accuracy-robustness trade-off, and thus choosing larger attack budgets for $\epsilon$ can have weaker general \textit{and} attacked performance.
-Thus we must choose a realistic epsilon value.
-However, to our knowledge, this is the first work that examines how the fairness of this accuracy-robustness trade-off disparately impacts real social groups in a non-tabular dataset.
+Therefore we must choose a realistic epsilon value.
+However, to our knowledge, this is the first work that examines how the fairness of this accuracy-robustness trade-off disparately impacts real social groups in non-tabular datasets.

-We examine the differences between the regularly trained model and models with various robustness defense interventions across the various sub-populations.
+We examine the differences between the regularly trained model and models with various robustness defense defenses across the various sub-populations.
 We measure accuracy across sub-populations, leading to measuring the Accuracy-Parity (AP).
-We examine the disparity that such defense interventions introduce through ablation studies.
+We examine the disparity that such defense defenses introduce through ablation studies.
 We note this metric should reflect the performance metric for the task, such as word error rate (WER) for speech recognition or equal error rate (EER) for speaker verification.